Bestlis/YatzyBot/README.md

 `java -jar yatzybot.jar [one or more of {nick@}[server] [channel1,channel2]]`.
 If running on a shell via SSH, it is recommended you use `nohup` to prevent SSH hangup from terminating the bot.
 Default nick is 'YatzyBot'.

-Example command line: "java -jar yatzybot.jar irc.yourserver.net #yatzy,#chatland pimppi@irc.myserver.fi #hissi,#kissa".
+Example command line: `java -jar yatzybot.jar irc.yourserver.net #yatzy,#chatland pimppi@irc.myserver.fi #hissi,#kissa`.

 License: